GarrettPeake/OrgChart/Scratch.md

 Attempted to make flappy bird, Senior engineer relied on itself too much and ended up spending ~$2 rather than delegating everything.
 Flappy bird never worked, some crashes likely hurt the prospects.
 The agents persistently tried to figure out how to test it launching a bunch of researchers
 TODO list made the researchers behave significantly better, no infinite loops

+Researcher tends to add TODO list tasks but not perform any tool uses, then complete them and keep adding tasks

 ## Notes

 * Qwen3-coder is super capable and cheap but only 250k (Kimi K-2 is stupid cheap but only 37k context)